 Nanoleaf is pretty well known for its range of modular LED light panels, but much like the Philips Hue line, these premium smart lights come with a premium price tag.
 While these panels do look great, picking up one of Nanoleaf’s Shapes starter kits will set you back a few hundred dollars.

-However, earlier this year, Nanoleaf unveiled its Essentials line, which included a smart bulb and a light strip.
+However, Nanoleaf also has its Essentials line, which includes a smart bulb and a light strip.
 The aim of the Essentials line was to combine the quality of Nanoleaf’s high-end smart lighting with more affordable prices – and the results are very impressive.
 You can check out Gizmodo Australia’s full review of the Essentials bulb here.

 Like the other pieces of smart lighting on this list, you control your Nanoleaf via an app, which will allow you to set a schedule for your lighting, along with having the option to download new designs and lighting modes.
 The bulb uses over 16 million colours, so you’re bound to find something that suits your mood.

-If you’re after a smart bulb with a wide variety of colour customisation, this isn’t the bulb for you.
-This Kasa filament bulb is only available as a soft white or a warm option.
-While a multi-colour smart bulb will provide more than enough aesthetic choices for some, the Kasa bulb has a classically cool charm about it.
-Installing one of these is the first step to converting your living room into an old school speakeasy from a detective film.
+If you’re after a smart bulb with a wide variety of colour customisation, this is the bulb for you.
+This TP-Link Smart Bulb is available in a variety of multi-colour options that will provide more than enough aesthetic choices.
+Installing one of these is the first step to converting your living room into an old school speakeasy.

-If you’re looking to upgrade to a smart lighting set-up, but are looking for the cheapest choice possible, these HaoDeng bulbs might be what you’re after.
+If you’re looking to upgrade to a smart lighting set-up, but are looking for one of the cheapest options available, these HaoDeng bulbs might be what you’re after.
 They come with all of the features you want with a smart bulb: you can schedule routines, customise colour settings, and you can sync them with your music.

 It’s also controllable via an app and voice commands with Alexa and Google Assistant.
 The only downside is that the HaoDeng bulbs aren’t as bright (500 lumens), and their colours aren’t as vibrant as the other smart bulbs listed here.